Ask Financer

 Here's a simple example of how it works: If a fund has a 0.50% expense ratio and you invest $10,000, you'll pay $50 per year in fees.
 That might not sound like much, but here's the thing.
 These fees compound significantly over decades and directly reduce your investment returns.

-As of 2025, the average expense ratio for equity mutual funds is 0.40%, which is actually a huge improvement from 0.99% in 2000.
+According to ICI data, the asset-weighted average expense ratio for equity mutual funds was 0.40% in 2024, down from 0.99% in 2000.
+For bond mutual funds, it was 0.38%.
+Index equity ETFs averaged just 0.14%.
 Understanding expense ratios is critical for U.S. investors building wealth through 401(k) plans, IRAs, or taxable brokerage accounts.

 You can't control what the market does tomorrow, but you can absolutely control how much you pay in fees.
-And that difference?
-It can mean tens of thousands of dollars over your investing lifetime.
+And that difference can mean tens of thousands of dollars over your investing lifetime.

 How Expense Ratios Work And Why They Matter